Horospherical invariant measures and a rank dichotomy for Anosov groups: Introduction

 \subsection{Rank one groups}

 While the main emphasis in this paper is on the higher rank case, one can also deduce the following new result for all rank one groups.
-Given Theorem \ref{mp}, the following corollary can be proved almost verbatim as \cite[Cor.
+Given Theorem \ref{mp} and the description of $N$-ergodic invariant and $P^\circ$-quasi invaiant measures (cf. \cite[Lem.
+5.2]{LL}, \cite[Prop.
+7.2]{LO2}), the following corollary can be proved almost verbatim as \cite[Cor.
 1.1, 1.2]{LL} and \cite[Thm.
 1.5]{L} where similar statements were established for $G=\SO^\circ(n,1)$.